nguyenan11/Algorithm/week4_05.31-06.06.21.md

 def searchInsert(self, nums, target):
   '''
   Function -- searchInsert
-    Given a sorted list of integers, finds where a new target int can be inserted????
+    Given a sorted list of integers, finds where a new target int can be inserted.
   Parameter:
-    nums - SORTED?? list of integers
+    nums - SORTED list of integers
     target - the target int
   Return:
-    The position where the target number can be inserted, an int.
+    The position (index) where the target number can be inserted, an int.
   '''
   left = 0
   right = len(nums) - 1